-Near synonyms are blameworthy and culpable.
-Antonyms are blameless and praiseworthy.
-The adjective reprehensible is from Middle English, from Latin reprehensus, from reprehendere plus the suffix -ibilis "deserving of, capable of."
+If a politician steals funds that are meant to provide care for the elderly, that's reprehensible!
+Near synonyms of this adjective are "blameworthy" and "culpable."
+The word reprehensible is from Middle English, from Latin reprehensus, plus the suffix -ibilis, "deserving of, capable of."
 If someone is reprehended, they are blamed or strongly criticized.